The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Real-World Experiments

 The UR10 platform \figref{inspector-real} mirrors the UR10 simulation environment, with objects on a turntable being captured by an Intel RealSense L515 \ptblref{real-sensor-table} affixed to the UR10 end effector.
 The turntable and UR10 are jointly controlled to obtain a complete observation of the unknown object.

 The observation pipeline was extended to handle the noise of a real-world system.
 Collision-free paths between views were planned with \gls{aitstar} and executed by MoveIt.
 The sensor pose was then held steady for $5$ seconds before capturing measurements to ensure stability.
-A radius-based outlier filter was applied to captured measurements to remove sensor noise.
-These filtered measurements were then aligned to the \gls{see} pointcloud using \acrshort{icp} \citep{Besl1992}.
+A radius-based outlier filter was applied to captured measurements to mitigate sensor noise.
+This filter removed measurements with fewer than $170$ neighbours in a $3$~cm radius as they were typically the result of sensor noise.
+The filtered measurements were then aligned to the \gls{see} pointcloud using \acrshort{icp} \citep{Besl1992}.

 SEE used the same user parameters as in simulation \psecref{small-models} except for the target density, $\rho$, and the minimum separation distance, $\epsilon$ \ptblref{real-param-table}.
 The target density is increased by an order of magnitude and the minimum separation distance is decreased by a similar magnitude in order to capture sufficient measurements on the deer antlers after noise filtering.